The Jackal and the Spring

-The Jackal and the Spring (French: Le chacal et la source) is an African fairy tale collected by E. Jacottet in Contes Populaires des Bassoutos.
+The Jackal and the Spring (Le chacal et la source) is an African fairy tale collected by E. Jacottet in Contes Populaires des Bassoutos.

 Synopsis

-All the rivers and streams ran dry.
-The animals dug a well to keep from dying, but the jackal did not help.
-They set a guard to keep the jackal from drinking.
-The first, a rabbit, kept off the jackal until it bribed it with some honeycomb to let it tie it up; then the jackal drank its full.
-The second, a hare, met the same fate.
-The third, the tortoise, did not answer the jackal, so it thought it could kick it aside, but the tortoise grabbed its leg and never let it go.
-The jackal did not manage to free itself until the other animals appeared; then it managed to wrench itself free and flee without drinking.
+All the rivers and streams run dry.
+The animals dig a well to keep from dying, but the jackal does not help.
+They set a guard to keep the jackal from drinking from the well.
+The first, a rabbit, keep the jackal off until it bribes it with some honeycomb to let it tie it up; then the jackal drinks its fill.
+The second, a hare, meets the same fate.
+The third, a tortoise, does not answer the jackal, so it thinks it can kick it aside, but the tortoise grabs its leg and never lets it go.
+The jackal does not manage to free itself until the other animals appear; then it manages to wrench itself free and flees without drinking.

 Translations

 Jacouttet's work was translated into English, with this tale being named The Jackal.
 Its title in the original language was given as Phokojoe.

 Andrew Lang included the tale in The Grey Fairy Book with the name The Jackal and the Spring.